Manfred Uschner: Reunified Germany

 In the 1990s, Uschner also repeatedly attempted to join the SPD.
 He was initially rejected in 1993 by his local SPD branch in Treptow for being a former SED functionary.
 His attempt to join the SPD in 1995 via the neighbouring Kreuzberg SPD in former West Berlin caused controversy and a discussion on how to deal with former SED members, despite Uschner's membership application having the endorsement of Willy Brandt and his friend Egon Bahr.
 He was eventually accepted into the SPD via the Kreuzberg branch later that year.
 Some party members blamed the SPD's loss in the 1995 Berlin state election on Uschner despite lead candidate Ingrid Stahmer having publicly opposed Uschner's membership application.

-Despite his own political persecution by the SED and the Stasi, Uschner became critical of the reappraisal done in reunified Germany and the Bundestag's public inquiry in particular by the mid-1990s, among other things arguing against the term Unrechtsstaat for East Germany, publishing the names of former Stasi collaborators and the "discrimination" of former SED members.
+In spite of his own political persecution by the SED and the Stasi, Uschner became critical of the reappraisal done in reunified Germany and the Bundestag's public inquiry in particular by the mid-1990s, among other things arguing against using the term Unrechtsstaat for East Germany, publishing the names of former Stasi collaborators and the "discrimination" of former SED members.
 Uschner faced criticism for offering disgraced former East German SPD leader Ibrahim Böhme, who was revealed to have worked with the Stasi, a job at the Bernstein-Kautsky-Kreis.

 Manfred Uschner died on 13 November 2007 in Berlin at the age of 70.
 He was buried in a communal urn plot in the Altglienicke cemetery.